Wirawiri Suroboyo

-Wirawiri Suroboyo is a feeder transit service and share taxis that is integrated with existing Suroboyo Bus and select Trans Semanggi Suroboyo corridors in Surabaya, Indonesia.
+Wirawiri Suroboyo is a feeder transit service integrated with Suroboyo Bus in Surabaya, Indonesia.

-Wirawiri Suroboyo operates small, 10-14 seat minibuses, that run circuitous routes to pick up and funnel passengers to existing Suroboyo Bus and Trans Semanggi Suroboyo corridors.
-Wirawiri Suroboyo minibuses are also staffed with helpers that assist the driver with fare collection and passenger wayfinding.
+Wirawiri Suroboyo operates small, 10-16 seat minibuses, with routes that funnel passengers to Suroboyo Bus corridors, as well as areas not serviced by Suroboyo Bus.
+Wirawiri Suroboyo unita are also staffed with helpers that assist the driver with fare collection and passenger wayfinding.

-As with Suroboyo Bus, the service is ran by the local Departement of Transportation in Surabaya.
-The system uses a buy-the-service scheme, where the government pays for each kilometer traveled by the operator of the lines.
+As with Suroboyo Bus, the service is run by the local Department of Transportation of Surabaya.
+The system partly uses a buy-the-service scheme, where the government pays for each kilometer traveled by the operator of the lines.